Depression. Causes, symptoms, treatment of the disease

 Anesthetic depression comparable to a phenomenon similar to local anesthesia.

-The patient sees, hears and understands what is happening around, but his sensations (both physical and emotional) are muffled or completely absent.
+The patient sees, hears and understands what is happening around him, but his sensations (both physical and emotional) are muted or completely absent.

-The triad of the main signs is hypothymia, andegonia and astenergia - typical depressive symptoms.
+The triad of main symptoms consists of hypothymia, andegonia and asthenergy - typical depressive symptoms.

-Depressed mood that lasts for a long period of time (more than 2 weeks).
-The occurrence of such a phenomenon is preceded by stress, various forms of addiction, borderline states of the psyche and psychological problems.
-A person experiences hopelessness, slight sadness, it is difficult to cheer him up.
-Even the most happy event can't evoke emotion in him.
+Depressed mood that occurs over a long period of time (more than 2 weeks).
+The occurrence of such a phenomenon is preceded by stress, various forms of addiction, borderline mental states and psychological problems.
+A person experiences hopelessness, slight sadness, and is difficult to cheer up.
+Even the most joyful event will not be able to evoke emotions in him.
 The clinic consists of the following symptoms:

 • loss of interest and meaning in life;